liorosenman/flights_project/backend/readme.md

     2. Moving to serializer to shorten the code
     3. Divide the views into folders //DONE
     4. Authorization //DONE
     4a.
-Customer is permitted to perform actions only his 4b.
-Airline is permitted to perform actions only his
+Customer is permitted to perform actions only his //DONE & TESTED 4b.
+Airline is permitted to perform actions only his //DONE & TESTED
     5. Logger for each execution of view
     5. More attractive login
     6. Is AirportUserManager neccessary?